annefried/annefried.github.io/_pages/about.md

 * Text Mining / Information Extraction
 * Linguistic Annotation
 * Deep Learning
+* Digital Humanities

 I am interested in understanding and modeling interactions at the syntax-semantics interface, taking into account influences of discourse and pragmatics.
 Most of my past research is about the computational modeling of aspect and genericity.
 More details [here](https://www.coli.uni-saarland.de/projects/sitent/page.php).
-I am currently also interested in text mining for scientific text, syntactic and semantic parsing, and uncertainty in the context of deep learning for NLP.
+I am currently also interested in text mining for scientific text and historical text corpora, syntactic and semantic parsing, and uncertainty in the context of deep learning for NLP.

 PostDocs